-The South Fork Band Colony covers approximately 13,050 acres in northeastern Nevada, 28 miles south of the city of Elko.
+The South Fork Reservation covers approximately 13,050 acres in northeastern Nevada, 28 miles south of the city of Elko.
 The reservation sits on rugged high desert terrain typical of northern Nevada and Utah.
 It is located just west of the Humboldt National Forest and in the foothills of the Ruby Mountains.
-The colony was established by Executive Order in 1941 under the provisions of the 1934 Indian Reorganization Act.
+The South Fork Reservation was established by Executive Order in 1941 under the provisions of the 1934 Indian Reorganization Act.
 Land purchases between 1937 and 1939, totaling 9,500 acres, were put toward the newly established band's land base.
-Subsequent land purchases brought the colony to its present size.
+Subsequent land purchases brought the Reservation to its present size.

-The South Fork Band currently has 2,800 acres under cultivation, primarily in hay for consumption by its livestock herd.
+The South Fork Reservation currently has 2,800 acres under cultivation, primarily in hay for consumption by its livestock herd.
 This herd numbers over 700 head, primarily of cattle, but also horses.

-The tribe owns some military surplus machinery, which consist of a grader, a backhoe, and a small crawler, all of which are occasionally used for maintenance projects on the reservation.
+The band owns some machinery, which consist of a grader, a backhoe, and a dump truck, all of which are occasionally used for maintenance projects on the reservation.

-For the South Fork Band, cattle-raising represents the second most significant source of tribal income behind federal contracts.
+For the South Fork Reservation, cattle-raising represents the second most significant source of tribal income behind federal contracts.

 The band is considering the development of a recreational fishing industry on the reservation.
 It has also directed some research into the region's fisheries for the Nevada Fish and Game Commission.

-Though the tribal government actually employs very few people, the tribe's primary source of income is the various federal contracts administered by the Council.
+Though the tribal government actually employs very few people, the band's primary source of income is the various federal contracts administered by the Council.